 Students with credit in EDUC 203 cannot receive credit in EDUC 393.
-Same as PHED 393.
+Same as KINS 393.

-EDUC 399 - Special Topics in Education Non-Recurring, 3(varies)
+EDUC 399 - Special Topics in Education

 A course on a topic or figure of special interest to a member of the education faculty and offered on a non-recurring basis.